LLawlietBLANK/Research-Summarizer/README.md

 # Smart Research Assistant
 ## Overview
+This Smart Research Assistant is an AI-powered tool designed to help users quickly understand and interact with documents through summarization, question answering, and comprehension challenges.
 An intelligent document analysis system with:
-- **Backend API**: FastAPI service for document processing, summarization, and question answering
+- **Backend API**: FastAPI service for document processing, summarization, question answering and challenging mode
 - **Frontend Interface**: Streamlit web app for user interaction

 ## Features